Asian immigration to Australia: Indonesians in Australia, 1870s–1901

 Beginning in the 1870s, Indonesian workers were recruited to work in colonial Australia, with almost 1,000 (primarily in Western Australia and Queensland) residing in the country by the time of federation in 1901.
 The pearl hunting industry in northern and western Australia predominantly recruited workers from Kupang, while sugar plantations in Queensland recruited migrant labourers from Java.
 According to the 1871 colonial census, 149 Malays were working in Australia as pearl divers, labourers in South Australian mines, and on Queensland's sugar plantations.
 By 1921, the number of Malay pearl divers in Australia had grown to 1,860.
 However, the Immigration Restriction Act 1901 significantly curtailed the growth of this community.

-Japanese in Australia, Late 19th Century-Early 20th century
+Japanese in Australia, Late 19th century – early 20th century

 The first recorded Japanese migrant to Australia settled in the country in 1871.
-However, it was not until the 1880s, following the lifting of restrictions, that Japanese immigration to Australia began in earnest.
+But it was not until the 1880s, following the lifting of restrictions, that Japanese immigration to Australia began in earnest.